JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming.md

 {% image "assets/img/posts/programming-in-general/2026-01-14-dont-use-ai-for-audio-programming/ai-suggestion.webp", "VS Code AI autocomplete suggestion" %}

-_Seeing the suggestion, you just want to hit that sweet little Tab button, don’t you?_
+_Figure {% increment figureId20250114 %}.
+Seeing the suggestion, you just want to hit that sweet little Tab button, don’t you?_

 It’s hard for them to resist hitting the Tab button.
 They don’t consider *what* they want to achieve or *how* they could achieve it.
 They just accept whatever is suggested to them, thinking that they are learning from that.
 But in fact, they are just mindlessly hitting Tab.
 Without the mental strain of thinking about what to write first, they don’t develop proper programming habits and increase their mental capacity.
 And the resulting code is awful (as anecdotally confirmed by my colleagues, who were asked to fix vibe-coded audio software).